 Downstream of the SIR, large horticultural enterprises continue to increase water-use for new permanent plantations and maturing trees.
-In drier years, horticultural enterprises usually outbid dairying and others for water, resulting in significant net trade of water downstream (RMCG, 2019)18.
+In drier years, horticultural enterprises usually outbid dairying and others for water, resulting in significant net trade of water downstream.

-However, the SIR remains attractive for investment in water-use and irrigation development when low long-term costs are factored in, such as transporting goods to market and water delivery losses (Goulburn Regional Partnership, 2020, p.
-7)19.
-Since 1990,
+However, the SIR remains attractive for investment in wateruse and irrigation development when low long-term costs are factored in, such as transporting goods to market and water delivery losses.
+Since 1990, irrigators have invested \$2 billion in farm works and have increased production while using less water.
+They continue to invest and innovate to adapt to reduced water availability and other changes.